 Laying the foundation by identifying your buyers’ personas and personalizing their buyer journey is the first step of your integrated strategy.
 Think about where they would turn to get information as they identify their pain points (Awareness Stage), do their research (Consideration Stage) or get closer to deciding (Decision Stage).
 What kind of content they need and how to best deliver such content in a seamless and integrated way.

 During Awareness, you have to develop strategies that leverage marketing automation and content to educate people about their need and help them ask the right questions.
 For example, sharing feature comparisons of your solution with those of competitors wouldn’t be very helpful for someone who hasn’t yet identified their need for your solution.

 As buyers move along the buying cycle into Consideration stage, you’ll have to build more trust with your leads and earn your credibility through nurturing strategies [see email marketing below], positioning your company as thought leaders.
-As a marketer, you’ve an opportunity to engage with your prospects and move them the path to sale.
+As a marketer, you have an opportunity to engage with your prospects and move them on the path to sale.
 This is where you craft and automate lead nurturing campaigns and adjust lead scores to further qualify your buyers’ interest.

 As buyers move further down the funnel to the Decision stage, your marketing strategy has to leverage testimonials and case studies that showcase how you have served existing happy and satisfied customers.

 It’s important to remember that your integrated marketing strategy doesn’t stop here.
 It must account for customers with post-purchase drip nurturing strategies to drive loyalty and renewals.